Humans-Machines/styleguide/html-css-sass/README.md

 ## Comments

-Explain code as needed, where possible.

-Use comments to explain code:
+- Always use comments to explain non-obvious code:
 - What does it cover?
 - What purpose does it serve?
 - Why is respective solution used or preferred?
 - Whether some CSS relies on other code elsewhere?
-- what effect changing some code will have elsewhere?
+- What effect changing some code will have elsewhere?

 As a rule, you should comment anything that isn’t immediately obvious from the code alone.
 That is to say, there is no need to tell someone that color: red; will make something red, but if you’re using overflow: hidden; to clear floats—as opposed to clipping an element’s overflow—this is probably something worth documenting.

-### High-level

-For large comments that document entire sections or components, we use a DocBlock-esque multi-line comment which adheres to our 80 column width.
+### Component and High-Level Comments

+- Use a DocBlock multi-line comment to document components
+- Describe states, permutations, conditions, and treatments

 **Do**